graphicsdesk/spectate/README.md

 ## Setup

+Spectate is a [command line](https://vgkits.org/blog/what-is-a-terminal) tool like `ls` and `javac`.
+The following steps download Spectate onto your computer and make it available on the command line.

-1. Clone the Spectate repository and move into it:
+1. Clone the Spectate repository into your home directory and move into it:

 ```sh
 $ git clone git@github.com:graphicsdesk/spectate.git ~/spectate